 The omni-directional, flailable whip.
 Makes a joke out of most enemies, and it's your main weapon.

 The Cross plus a Triple Shot makes all bosses a joke.
+Quite tellingly, the secret invisible staircase right before the final battle gives you these exact powerups if you reach it.

 Nausea Fuel: Stage 4-3.
 The spinning background can make many gamers dizzy.
 Also, it lags.